finnwurtz/Python-API-Weather/README.md

 # Python-API-Weather
-This program uses API calls and the Pandas library to analyze global weather patterns.
+This program uses API calls and the Pandas library to analyze global weather patterns by latitude.

 In this program, latitude is the independent variable, a variety of weather phenomena are measured as potential dependent variables, and cities are the unit of analysis.
 The program assembles a representative list of cities across the world by generating sets of random coordinates and finding the closest city from the [Citipy](https://pypi.org/project/citipy/) library.
 The program matches each city to its weather statistics by making calls to the [Openweathermap](https://openweathermap.org/api) API.
 Finally, the program organizes and plots the data using Pandas and Matplotlib.
 The program is organized using a Jupyter notebook.